bjones/resort/Readme.md

 #resort

 Resort provides sorting capabilities to your Rails 3 models.

+##Versions

+This is a fork of resort, named resort-bjones, which adds ActiveRecord 3.1 support.

+* resort-bjones 0.3.0 should work with ActiveRecord 3.0 and ActiveRecord 3.1
+* resort 0.2.3 works with ActiveRecord 3.0 only

 ##Install